 You need to have general liability insurance to receive a Short-Term Rental business license.
 Check the Denver Short-Term Rental Licensing page to learn about additional local insurance requirements.

 All short-term rentals must provide a rental packet containing contact information for the host and a local responsible party, safety information, as well as relevant rules and restrictions.
 Denver requires every listing to have an operable smoke detector, carbon monoxide detector, and fire extinguisher.

-Review the Denver General Tax Information Booklet to learn how different taxes apply to your situation.
 Airbnb collects and pays the Denver’s Lodger’s Tax on your behalf.
 The 10.75% tax applies to the listing price and any cleaning fees within the first 29 nights of any reservation.

 The Denver Treasury Division has more information about taxes for short term rentals.

 Airbnb has detailed information about state and local taxes for Hosts available in our Tax Help Center.

 - Safety & Airbnb

 - Airbnb Resource Center to help you become your best Host

 - Denver area Airbnb & Short-Term Host Facebook Group